Culverthorpe Hall

 Culverthorpe Hall, Culverthorpe, Lincolnshire, England is an 18th-century country house.
 It is a Grade I listed building.

 History

 In the 17th century the estate at Culverthorpe was held by the Listers.
-In around 1679, it was bought by Sir John Newton who remodelled the existing house.
+In around 1679, it was bought by Sir John Newton, 2nd Baronet, who remodelled the existing house.
 His son, also John, undertook alterations in 1699.
 In the 1730s Sir John's grandson, Michael, made further changes, possibly employing either Roger Morris, who certainly worked on Newton's London house, or Robert Morris, who dedicated his Lectures on Architecture to Newton, or both.
 On his death in 1743, his only son having died in infancy, the estate passed to the Archer-Houblon family.
 In 1917 Major H. L. Archer Houblon sold the hall and 2170 acres of land, realising a combined total of £49,550.
 Rodolph Ladeveze Adlercron bought the hall in the early 20th century and employed Reginald Blomfield to undertake alterations.
 The hall remains privately owned.